bobolinks-2014/lightning-talks/ActsAsTaggableOn.md

 Rails plugin that allows users (website visitors) to give specific attributes (tags!) to multiple items.

-Basically, you need to tag something?
+You need to tag something?
 Use this gem; it does nearly everything for you.

 ## Set Up